West Liberty University Board of Governors named Dr. W. Franklin Evans as the university’s 37th president on Nov. 19, 2020.

 In 1994, Evans earned a doctoral degree in higher education administration from Georgia State University.
 He earned a degree in journalism, middle childhood education, curriculum and instruction, as well as administration and supervision from Georgia State University.
 He earned a bachelor’s degree in entomology from the University of Georgia in 1984.

-He was born in Augusta, Ga. and is active in the NAACP, Black Family Preservation Group, the National Association of Black School Educators, and Toastmasters International and has served on the boards of the Sickle Cell Association, Boys and Girls Club, Kiwanis Club International and the AIDS Action Coalition.
+Born in Augusta, Ga., he is active in the NAACP, Black Family Preservation Group, the Alpha Phi Alpha Fraternity, Inc., Sigma Pi Phi, and Toastmasters International and has served on the boards of the Sickle Cell Association, Boys and Girls Club, Kiwanis Club International and the AIDS Action Coalition.
 He is an ordained elder with the Church of God in Christ.

 He is the father of two young children and will reside on campus in the President’s home, Colonial Heights.